Skagit Power Tours

 |Senior Tuition (age 62+)||$40.00|

-Experience the Skagit River Hydroelectric Project and North Cascades up close by getting off the beaten path and going "behind-the-scenes."
+Experience the Skagit River Hydroelectric Project and North Cascades National Park up close by getting off the beaten path and going "behind-the-scenes."

-The tour begins in the historic company town of Newhalem, where you will learn about the early days of the Skagit Project, walk through beautiful Ladder Creek Falls Gardens and visit the inside of the Gorge Powerhouse to learn firsthand how power generation works.
+The tour begins in the historic town of Newhalem, where you will learn about the early days of the Skagit Project, visit the Gorge Powerhouse to see firsthand how hydropower generation works and tour the unique Ladder Creek Falls Gardens.

-Then its onward to the company town of Diablo, where we’ll visit the historic art deco lobby and viewing gallery of Diablo Powerhouse, an experience normally closed to the public.
-We’ll view the famous incline lift, which once carried entire train cars up the side of Sourdough Mountain.
+Then it's onward to the company town of Diablo for a catered lunch provided by Newhalem’s General Store.
+After lunch, we’ll visit the art deco lobby and viewing gallery of Diablo Powerhouse, an experience normally closed to the public.
+We’ll also check out the unusual incline lift, which once carried entire train cars up the side of Sourdough Mountain!

-The trip will finish out with a focus on the natural history, biodiversity and geology of the North Cascades, including stops at some of North Cascades National Park's breathtaking scenic vistas.
+Throughout the tour, we'll explore the natural history and geology of the North Cascades, including stops at some of North Cascades National Park's breathtaking scenic vistas and a walk up Happy Creek.

 Each tour will be led by National Park Rangers and/or naturalist guides from Seattle City Light and the North Cascades Institute.
 Limited to 13 guests, these tours are highly personalized and very exclusive!